awsdocs/aws-security-hub-user-guide/doc_source/securityhub-integrations-managing.md

 If more than one version of a product is available in AWS Marketplace, select the version to subscribe to and then choose **Continue to Subscribe**\.
 For example, some products offer a standard version and an AWS GovCloud \(US\) version\.

 When you enable a product integration, a resource policy is automatically attached to that product subscription\.
-This resource policy defines the permissions that Security Hub needs to import findings from that product\.
+This resource policy defines the permissions that Security Hub needs to receive findings from that product\.

 ## Disabling and enabling the flow of findings from an integration \(Console\)<a name="securityhub-integration-findings-flow-console"></a>